UC ANR core messaging is based on brand and market research that included significant input from UC ANR stakeholders and clients.

-Ideally, everyone in our organization will draw upon approved core messaging when communicating about the division so that our audiences receive a single, cohesive sense of who we are and what we do.
+Ideally, everyone in our organization will draw upon the core messaging when communicating about UC ANR so that our audiences receive a cohesive sense of who we are and what we do.
 The repetition of key messages will help audiences remember our brand and its impact.

-True to the mission of the land grant universities, UC Agriculture and Natural Resources connects the power of UC research in agriculture, natural resources, nutrition and youth development with local communities to improve the lives of all Californians.
+UC Agriculture and Natural Resources connects UC research in agriculture, natural resources, economic growth, nutrition and youth development with local communities to improve the lives of all Californians.

 For over 100 years, our advisors, specialists, faculty and staff have been committed to:

 - Providing information that is trustworthy and not biased